RTL Patch ECO Flow

 Embedded RTL Patch

-Embedded RTL Patch is added into the netlist directly.
-When the netlist is read in, the embedded RTL Patch is incrementally synthesized into gate level.
-And the new gates are directly saved into the ECOed netlist when write_verilog is used.
-The method is good for small changes.
+The Embedded RTL Patch is integrated directly into the netlist.
+When the netlist is read, the patch is synthesized into gate level in an incremental manner.
+The newly generated gates are then saved directly into the ECOed netlist when using the "write_verilog" command.
+This approach is suitable for making small modifications.

 Figure 1: RTL Patch Embedded in Netlist